 While the concept of sustainability hardly seems compatible with luxury, 42% of millennials cite sustainability as the most crucial factor in purchasing luxury goods.
 This is important, as millennials will soon make up the majority of consumers in the luxury market.

 The second-hand, resale, recommerce, or preloved clothes market provides one of the most eco-friendly ways to purchase items.
-According to sustainable fashion statistics, this segment should end 2021 with a value of $38.97 billion.
-As more consumers start turning to ethical fashion, its value could double from $33.03 billion in 2020 to over $64 billion after 2024.
+According to sustainable fashion statistics, this segment should end 2022 with a value of $43 billion.
+As more consumers turn to ethical fashion, its value could increase to over $77 billion in 2025.

 Sustainable Fashion Facts: Environmental and Economic Factors